Court Clerk: Career Guide

 - Research and document information for judges

-Court clerks manage budgets, analyze court financial data, and make projections based on available data.
-In addition to the administrative functions listed above, court clerks may also manage a staff in larger courts.
+Court clerks manage budgets, analyze court financial data, and perform other administrative tasks.
+Court clerks may also manage other staff in larger courts.
 Court clerks are experts in project management, human resources compliance, negotiation, diplomacy, probate law, financial compliance, information systems, court procedures, jury management, and business management.

 Steps for Becoming a Court Clerk